idris-lang/Idris-dev/docs/tutorial/interfaces.rst

 Only one implementation of an interface can be given for a type — implementations may not overlap.
 Implementation declarations can themselves have constraints.
-To help with resolution, the arguments of an implementation must be constructors (either data or type constructors), variables or constants (i.e. you cannot give an implementation for a function).
+To help with resolution, the arguments of an implementation must be constructors (either data or type constructors) or variables (i.e. you cannot give an implementation for a function).
 For example, to define a ``Show`` implementation for vectors, we need to know that there is a ``Show`` implementation for the element type, because we are going to use it to convert each element to a ``String``: